woodruffw/yossarian-bot/README.md

 Contributions to `yossarian-bot` are welcomed and appreciated.

+If you're writing a plugin, check out the
+[quick style guide](WRITING_PLUGINS.md) to writing plugins for `yossarian-bot`.

 If you'd like to contribute but don't have any contributions in mind, check out the [TODO](TODO.md) file.
 It contains a list of things that can be fixed, improved, and added.